johnson442/custom-zyxel-firmware/README.md

 #### Later adsl_phy.bin
 Latest firmware from Zyxel include the A2pv6F039**v** DSL modem code, other devices with the same BCM63168 chipset have received firmware with later A2pv6F039**x1** & A2pv6F039**x6** modem code, either can be included for testing.

+#### Custom commands at boot

+Place holder script in /data partition run once every boot to allow persistent changes to target SNRM or line capping.
+See /data/boot-cmds.sh after first boot for details.

 #### Modem stats server with logging and web interface
 A small mongoose based http server with simple visualisation of real time and logged statistics avaliable by default on modemip:8000.